John McGovern (footballer, born 2002): Newry City

 On 31 July 2019, McGovern signed for NIFL Championship club Newry City's senior team, despite being just 16 years of age.
 On 31 August 2019, he scored the first goal of his senior career, in a 2–2 draw at home to Knockbreda.
 He scored 9 goals in 33 appearances to help the club win the 2021–22 NIFL Championship to win promotion to the NIFL Premiership.
 On 24 November 2023, he played alongside his younger brother Paul, who was aged 15, for the first time, in a 3–0 defeat to Glenavon.
 He departed his hometown club in the summer of 2024 after they were relegated to the NIFL Championship.

 Dungannon Swifts

 On 12 June 2024, McGovern signed for NIFL Premiership club Dungannon Swifts on a two-year-contract.
 On 3 May 2025, McGovern scored in the final of the 2024–25 Irish Cup as his side defeated Cliftonville on penalties after a 1–1 draw at Windsor Park.
 He scored 20 goals in 41 appearances in all competitions in his first season with the club.

 Shamrock Rovers

 On 27 May 2025, it was announced that McGovern had signed for League of Ireland Premier Division club Shamrock Rovers for an undisclosed fee, with the transfer officially going through on 1 July 2025.
 He scored his first goal for the club in a 4–0 victory away to Gibraltarian side St Joseph's in the UEFA Conference League second qualifying round on 24 July 2025.
+On 9 March 2026, he scored his first league goal for the club on his 15th league appearance, in a 2–2 draw away to Shelbourne at Tolka Park.